ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 - Debian 9.x, 10.x
 - Windows 2012, 2012R2, 2016, 2019

+The **Convert LVM** feature is only supported for RHEL 7.x and RHEL 8.x {: note}

 ## Architecture diagram
 {: #architecture-diagram-vmware}

 ![Topology](images/On-Prem-1.svg){: caption="Figure 1.
 Architecture diagram" caption-side="bottom"}

+This diagram is also applicable for On-premises VMware VM to IBM Cloud VPC bare metal migration with RMM.
+{: note}

 ## Before you begin
 {: #before-begin-vmware}